jongio/github-azure-oidc/README.md

 # Connect to Azure from a GitHub Action with OpenID Connect (OIDC)

 GitHub recently released support to connect to Azure from a GitHub Action using Open ID Connect.
 This is helpful for when your GitHub action needs to perform operations on your Azure resources.
 Like provisioning resources, deploying codes, etc.

+In the past, you may have used `az ad sp create-for-rbac --sdk-auth` and stuffed that in a GitHub secret called `AZURE_CREDENTIALS` and used the `azure/login` action to authenticate with Azure.
+The downside to that approach is that you have to store the Service Principal password in the secret and when that changes or expires you have to update the GitHub secret with the new value.

+With OIDC, you still use Azure AD and Service Principals, but you don't store the Service Principals password in the GitHub secret, you only store the clientId, tenantId, and subscriptionId and then when the GitHub workflow runs it will request a token from Azure AD using Federated Identity Credentials.

 The official docs can be found here:
 - Azure: https://docs.microsoft.com/en-us/azure/developer/github/connect-from-azure